Back Discover Easter Week in Asturias

 Woollen blankets, leather bags, jet earrings, watercolour landscapes, ceramic bowls or wood carvings among an endless number of pieces filled with the art of the expert hands of the craftsmen.

-Almond sweets, fruit preserves, wild boar sausages, goat cheeses, a selection of vegetables and marc liqueurs fill the market with flavour and aromas.
+Almond sweets, fruit preserves, wild boar sausages, goat's cheese, a selection of vegetables and marc liqueurs fill the market with flavour and aromas.
 Traditional, local and organic products to make sitting at the table a pleasure for the senses.

 Other Holy Weeks in Asturias to enjoy